jon513/AI-Tetris/README.md

 # AITetris Project
 The goal of this project was to compare different game-playing agents ability to play Tetris.
 Tetris has been proven to be a NP-complete game, so right off the bat, the goal was to achieve the highest score and not to actually solve the game.
-We designed, implemented and tested an ExpectiMinimax agent, a MiniMax agent with pruning, and an Approximate QLearner agent.\
+We designed, implemented and tested an ExpectiMinimax agent, a MiniMax agent with alpha beta pruning, and an Approximate QLearner agent.\
 Details of the implementation can be found here [research paper](https://drive.google.com/file/d/198ObhE1Kks98cmFkzWSYzh3xTsgnFrlx/view?usp=sharing)
 ## Results
 We tested the agents with an upper bound of 3000 moves, over the course of 10 games.\